algolia/docsearch/docs/src/config-file.md

 based on those values.

-The following example shows how you can filter results matching specifics language and version from the front-end
+The following example shows how you can filter results matching specifics language and version from the frontend

 ```js
 docsearch({